maxwolf621/Notes/SpringNote/SpringWithDatabase/@Transaction.md

 }
 ```
 - If `aMethod` can handle the exception thrown by `bMethod`), transaction from `aMethod` might commit successfully.
 Otherwise `aMethod` rollbacks too.
-- If `bMethod`'s transaction committed successfully, only `aMethod` rollbacks when an exception is thrown.
+- Once `bMethod`'s transaction committed successfully only `aMethod` rollbacks when an exception is thrown.

 ```java